Nikesh-Chimula/MyFirstGitHub/README.md

 ## Knowledge gained while creating md file:

       I gained knowledge in searching and where to start the process then I get to know that I need to create a repository to add a markdown file.
-I am just confused weather i had done correctly or not.
+I am just confused weather I had done correctly or not.
       I had doubt still regarding my repository in the code<> page on the left side it two names of repositories.